-- 1. the degree to which the conduct altered the conditions of the employee's or "non-employee's" working environment; - 2. the type, frequency and duration of the conduct; - 3. the identity of and relationship between the alleged harasser and the subject of the harassment (e.g., sexually based conduct by an authority figure is more likely to create a hostile environment than similar conduct by a peer); - 4. the number of individuals involved; - 5. the age and sex of the alleged harasser and the target of the harassment; - 6. the location of the incidents and context in which they occurred; - 7. other incidents at the school; and - 8. incidents of gender-based discrimination.
+- the degree to which the conduct affected the ability of the student to participate in or benefit from their education or altered the conditions of the student's learning environment or altered the conditions of the employee's or "non-employee's" working environment; - 2. the type, frequency and duration of the conduct;

+- the identity of and relationship between the alleged harasser and the subject of the harassment (e.g., sexually based conduct by an authority figure is more likely to create a hostile environment than similar conduct by another student or a coworker); - 4. the number of individuals involved; - 5. the age and sex of the alleged harasser and the subject of the harassment; - 6. the location of the incidents and context in which they occurred; - 7. other incidents at the school; and - 8. incidents of gender-based, but non-sexual harassment.